-EMBRACING THE CHAOS: Theological Responses to AIDS James Woodward, Editor sexuality, suffering, and death that the HIV/AIDS crisis has helped bring into focus.
+EMBRACING THE CHAOS: Theological Responses to AIDS James Woodward, Editor

+Demonstrates how theology can grow and mature through genuine engagement with the physical realities of sexuality, suffering, and death that the HIV/AIDS crisis has helped bring into focus.
 1991, \$11.50.